 The purpose of this meeting is for the team to discuss the investigation completed by the school, the discipline procedures afforded, and any information provided by the student and/or the parent/guardian.
 As this is a parent conference, the student's or parent's legal counsel may not attend.
 The FAST Administration and Governing Board may set a reasonable time limit for the DTM, and may end the DTM if it is evident that resolution is not imminent.
 If the parent/guardian and school are able to reach an agreement about the disciplinary outcome and the parent/ guardian waives the hearing in writing, then the hearing will be canceled.
-If the parent/guardian does not attend the DTM, then the hearing will proceed as scheduled.
+If the parent/ guardian disagrees with the disciplinary outcome and the end result of the DTM, or the parent/guardian does not attend the DTM, then the hearing will proceed as scheduled.